Tips from a pro on how to get the most of you family holiday photos

 Like our tips?
 Please share!

-All images © Lisa Ivandich / My Photo Mojo
+Images © Lisa Ivandich / My Photo Mojo / Feature image Canva

 Disclosure: This page contains affiliate links.
 If you make a purchase or sign up to My Photo Mojo after the seven-day free Photo Boost course we make a small commission at no extra cost to you.
+Post originally written March 2016, updated March 2020.
 Our full disclosure policy can be found here.